k2view-academy/K2View-Academy/academy/Broadway/Training_Level_1/22_broadway_summary_exercise.md

    * Connect the **Logger** Actor's **cnt** input to the output of the **Count** Actor.
    * Connect the **Logger** Actor's **sum** input to the **sum** output of the **Aggregate** Actor.

-7. Save all the changes, deploy the **SummaryExercise** LU and sync an instance.
+7. Save the changes, deploy the **SummaryExercise** LU and sync an instance.
 Check the log.

 **Question 8:**

 What is the purpose of the Error Handler?
-What will happen there is no Error Handler in this flow?
+What will happen if there is no Error Handler in this flow?